 Application of Regulation

-The Cumberland University rules and regulations found in program specific documents and in the Cumberland University Catalog, plus the Cumberland University Student Handbook, apply to all students.
+The Cumberland University rules and regulations found in program specific documents and in the Cumberland University Catalog and Student Policies, apply to all students.
 These regulations include, but are not limited to, registration, schedule changes, withdrawal from class and/or the University, graduation participation, grade-point average requirements, release of information, student services, class availability, use of English, class attendance/preparation, grade reports, enrollment certification/verification, change of name/address, and academic misconduct.

 Student Expectations and Policies